 Failing, or refusing to undergo, a drugs or alcohol screening without good reason, will be treated as gross misconduct, will invoke disciplinary action and removal from the workplace.

-Stonbury will assist with the rehabilitation of employees who voluntarily seek help for drug and alcohol related problems.
+Stonbury will assist with the rehabilitation of employees who voluntarily seek help for drug and alcohol related problems ahead of testing.
 However, such individuals must seek assistance at the earliest possible opportunity.